7Circle/common-networking-swift/README.md

 ## About

-Made with ❤️ by Digital Cloud.
+Made with ❤️ by 7Circle.
-The names and logo are trademarks of Digital Cloud srl.
+The names and logo are trademarks of 7Circle srl.